SSL.com

 5. Test Revocation Response Drills – Like disaster recovery testing, simulate a sudden certificate revocation to help assess your team’s response readiness.

-Prioritizing Proactive Over Reactive Measures
+Prioritize Proactive Over Reactive Management Measures

-When a CA revokes certificates, it’s not optional.
-It’s a matter of compliance.
-Preparing for this reality is the responsibility of every subscriber.
-While mass revocations might be rare, there are usually indicators that it is looming on the horizon.
-Properly securing your systems, keeping the right administrators in charge of complex certificate environments, and/or renewal are the best ways to avoid digital certificate revocations.
-Above all, practical mindsets can help ensure a smooth recovery and drastically reduce any critical business disruptions if one occurs unexpectedly.
+Properly securing your systems, keeping diligent administrators in charge of complex certificate environments, and/or renewal are the best ways to avoid digital certificate revocations.
+Above all, practical mindsets can help ensure a smooth recovery and drastically reduce any critical business disruptions if an unforeseen one occurs.

 Need help strengthening your certificate lifecycle strategy?